$ USD

 Yoga for Mental Health

-Yoga has an impact on the nervous system, which other sports dont have to the same extent.
-Of course everyone feels better after working out, thanks to the endorphines being released, but yoga goes way beyond and that.
+Yoga has an impact on the nervous system, which other sports don't have.
+Everyone feels better after working out, as endorphines are being released, but yoga has a deeper long lasting effect.

 How specific poses interact with your biology